 Doctors classify clonidine as a nonstimulant, making it a second-line ADHD medication.
 Therefore, they may recommend using clonidine to help treat the symptoms of ADHD in people who do not respond well to or cannot take stimulants.
 They may also suggest that people with severe symptoms of ADHD take clonidine alongside stimulants.

-Medications for ADHD generally fall into two categories: stimulant and nonstimulant drugs.
+Medications for ADHD generally fall into

 Stimulant medications act on the central nervous system, increasing the levels of circulating neurotransmitters in the brain.
 Stimulant medications are standard treatments for people with ADHD because they are effective.
 They work swiftly and can reduce symptoms in about